Chicago Public Schools (2019-Present)

 Conducted observations of over 50 classrooms to assess instruction using the newly adopted teacher framework.
 Coached administrative teams to develop skills in managing and supporting teachers.
 Interviewed stakeholders and supported the creation of a Catholic Culture component of the newly adopted teacher framework.
 Outcome: IMS has clear data to guide their efforts at teacher development and the implementation of the new teacher framework, and the information to adapt the teacher framework to IMS’ specific context

 Recruit, select and lead emerging community leaders and develop them into education reform catalysts to improve the life prospects of millions of under-served American children.
-Provide programming to build fellows' understanding of critical education reform issues.
+Provide programming to build fellows' understanding of critical education reform issues through expert speakers, research and intense cohort debates.
 Outcome: 96% of Revive The Dream fellows and alumni would recommend the program to a friend.

 Facilitating school and network leaders to develop and pilot a teacher career pathway for KIPP Austin’s nine schools that aligns with KIPP’s strong professional culture, high expectations and commitment to teacher development.
-Outcome: 88% of KIPP Austin Public Schools teachers feel “positive” or “very positive” about the shift to the Teacher Career Pathway.
+Outcome: 100% retention of Stage 4 - Distinguished Teachers and 88% of KIPP Austin Public Schools teachers feel “positive” or “very positive” about the shift to the Teacher Career Pathway.
 Read more here and here.